NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     cameras are optimized) are outside of this range.
 Specify as four values.

---reference-terrain-weight <double (default: 1)>
-    How much weight to give to the cost function terms involving the reference terrain.

 --heights-from-dem <string (default: "")>
     Assuming the cameras have already been bundle-adjusted and aligned to a known DEM, constrain the triangulated points to be close to the DEM.
 See